 Where to Get Vaccinated

-Vaccines are available at some hospitals, community clinics and pharmacies, and at City- and State-run vaccination sites.
-Many sites, including all City-run sites, now allow walk-in vaccinations with an appointment, and many sites have same-day appointments.
-Also, check with your health care provider or local pharmacy to see if they are offering vaccination.
+You can get the vaccine at many hospitals, community clinics and pharmacies, and at City- and State-run vaccination sites.
+Many sites, including all City-run sites, allow vaccinations without an appointment, and many sites have same-day appointments.
+You can also check with your health care provider or local pharmacy to see if they are offering vaccination.

 To find a vaccination site: